 NAS with storage tiering- Storage tiering refers to the ability of the appliance to use solid-state drives as cache for frequently accessed data.
 Ideally, the storage tiering feature in the appliance should be automated.
 The appliance should be able to differentiate between rotational media and solid-state media, and use the solid-state media as a cache without being told to do so.
 Most importantly, the appliance should have the intelligence to recognize the most frequently accessed data and move it to the cache as per demand.
 As the demand for the data changes over time, the appliance should dynamically move aging data out of the cache and replace it with fresh, more frequently accessed data.

-Networking bandwidth- NAS appliance performance depends on the availability of bandwidth.
+Networking bandwidth- enterprise NAS appliance performance depends on the availability of bandwidth.
 So, enterprise IT teams should ensure that their appliance which is going to be purchased should contain as many network adapters as possible.
 It’s also a good idea to verify what speeds are supported.
 Most enterprise NAS appliances on the market support Gigabit Ethernet some support 10 GB Ethernet and some even 100 GB Ethernet.
 Most vendors offer network adapters in their appliances as per their choice.

 Hardware redundancy- Always go for a NAS appliance which has dual redundant cooling solutions and power supplies.
 Similarly, there are appliances that let you designate hard disks and network adapters as hot spares that can dynamically take over in the event of a hardware failure.
 Hardware redundancy is designed to protect against a component-level failure.